Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Evaluation

 \subsection{RQ2: Run-time Performance}

-Figure~\ref{fig:execspeed} shows the average execution speed for each tool on the 53 benchmark programs. \tool is the most efficient, with a median speedup of $5\times$ over JPF and $207\times$ over \rr.
+Fig.~\ref{fig:execspeed} shows the average execution speed for each tool on the 53 benchmark programs. \tool is the most efficient, with a median speedup of $10\times$ over JPF and $457\times$ over \rr.
 The performance overhead of JPF is easy to understand: it runs a custom JVM interpreter and so cannot take advantage of JIT optimizations.
 But what about \rr, which runs the HotSpot JVM natively?
 First, \rr cannot distinguish the application from the managed runtime, and so it must restart the JVM for each execution.
 Second, the OS-level concurrency control over the whole JVM process requires recording lots of unnecessary information (e.g., all the non-determinism in the JVM), which is expensive. \tool's use of shadow locks for concurrency control makes it very efficient.

 In order to measure the overhead over vanilla uninstrumented (and therefore non-deterministic) execution, we also include a baseline called \emph{Original}, which simply runs the target test repeatedly in a loop for 10 minutes on a single CPU core.
 However, to do this fairly, we also need to keep the loop going even when we encounter deadlocks---we were only able to do this for SCTBench, by modifying the source code to prevent the actual deadlock, but not JaConTeBe, which is not open-source.
-The results in Fig.~\ref{fig:execspeed} show that in SCTBench, the instrumentation and scheduling overhead introduced by \tool resulted in an average performance degradation of only 68\% compared to the original, in contrast to 96\% for JPF.
+The results in Fig.~\ref{fig:execspeed} show that in SCTBench, the instrumentation and scheduling overhead introduced by \tool resulted in a median slowdown of only $3.2\times$ compared to the original, in contrast to $31.5\times$ for JPF.

+\mybox{\tool demonstrates superior runtime performance with a median speedup of 10× over JPF and 457× over rr, making it the most efficient among the compared tools for concurrency testing.}